lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/ReadMe.md

 Just throw the " 570 " folder inside of " Steam\userdata\[Your 9 digit Steam ID here] " and overwrite.

-I had to rearrange some things because the `autoexec.cfg` can't use modifiers in its binds anymore.
-You can easily change the ones you don't like.
+I had to rearrange some things because the `autoexec.cfg` cannot use modifiers in its binds anymore.
+You can easily modify the layout to your liking.

 *Note: These links are so long that I think only Chrome can open them.*